basham/swit-workshop-a11y/slides.md

 Vision.
 Hearing.
 Mobility.
 Cognitive.
 Speech.

-Noticable.
+Noticeable.
 Invisible.

 Note:
 Thirdly, you may be physically impaired in what you can do.
 Those impairments could be permanent, temporary, or situational.
 And those impairments can cover a range of physical and mental contexts.
-And those impairments may be noticable by others or may be invisible to others.
+And those impairments may be noticeable by others or may be invisible to others.